 - Highways and Footpaths Working Party

 Copies of Parish Council Standing Orders are issued to each Councillor to ensure all procedural methods are understood and acted upon.
-Please click Standing Orders to view.
+Please click Standing Orders and Addendum June 2017 to view.

 Statutory Powers and Duties